Skip to main content

 • 18% more likely to describe themselves as motivated at work

-Clearly, the way to get the best out of your staff is by helping them become financially literate—it just makes sense for your bottom line.
+The way to get the best out of your staff is by helping them become financially literate—it just makes sense for your bottom line.
 One the one hand, you could have a distracted, unproductive worker who is missing days and asking for their pay in advance, or on the other, you could have a happy, productive worker who is thriving personally.

-I still remember when one of my ex-students first came up to me and declared that he’d bought a house!
+I still remember when one of my ex-students first came to me and declared that he’d bought a house!
 After participating in an Upskills workplace literacy programme, he’d gone home and discussed the steps with his wife.
-They put them in to practice, and along with a bit of discipline and patience, they were able to turn their situation around and purchase their first home.
+They put them into practice, and along with a bit of discipline and patience, they were able to turn their situation around and purchase their first home.
 Financial literacy training goes beyond the person in the room – they take it back to their partners, their children, their wider whanau, and their communities.

 Many people are scared of the words ‘financial literacy’ because it brings connotations of complex formulas and daunting maths.
 That couldn’t be further from the truth—it’s simply about understanding the numbers behind everyday life, which could be as simple as realising the impact of putting aside $10 per week in savings.